defenseunicorns/leapfrogai/packages/evaluations/README.md

 ```

 ### Experimental Design
-The LFAI NIAH evaluation uses the following process:
+The LeapfrogAI NIAH evaluation uses the following process:

 - build a vector store (the haystack) upload 10 contextless documents (as padding)
 - for a subset of the data (10 datapoints by default):